AlessioMongelluzzo/PowerEnJoy/rasd/Domain assumptions.md

 - [D0] Clients have access to the internet.
 - [D1] Every electric car is equipped with a GPS.
 - [D2] The GPS always provides an accurate location.
-- [D3] Cars' battery level can be monitored remotely.
+- [D3] Cars' battery level and charging status can be monitored remotely.
 - [D4] Cars can be locked and unlocked remotely.
 - [D5] The number of people inside the car can always be monitored.
 - [D6] Every client has credentials of a third party digital payment system.